-All crimes that occur on the main campus should be reported to UNC Police.
-This helps ensure that incidents are properly included in the annual Disclosure of Crime Statistics and that a Crime Alert can be issued when necessary.
+All crimes occuring on the main campus should be promptly reported to UNC Police.
+This helps ensure incidents are properly included in the annual Disclosure of Crime Statistics and a Crime Alert can be issued when necessary.
 In an emergency, dial 911.
 Police must respond to every 911 call, whether called in on a cellphone or a landline, even if the caller hangs up without saying anything.
-If 911 is accidentally dialed, the caller should stay on the line and tell the operator that it was an error.
+If 911 is accidentally dialed, the caller should stay on the line and tell the operator the call was in error.
 This will save the police an unnecessary trip.

-Those at the Institute of Marine Sciences campus should contact the Morehead City Police Department by calling 911 in an emergency situation or 252-726-5361 for nonemergencies.
+Those at the Institute of Marine Sciences campus should contact the Morehead City Police Department by calling 911 in an emergency situation or 252-726-5361 for non-emergencies.
 Institute of Marine Sciences personnel may also reach out to UNC Police for assistance.
 UNC Police will help determine which agency is most appropriate to respond to the situation.